CodebyGP/Chatroom-app/README.md

 2. python main.py

-en a web browser and go to http://localhost:5000 to access the app.
+Go to http://localhost:5000 to access the app.
 Using the App
 Home Page: